 Below is a breakdown of the materials used within the external envelope, it is deemed that the combination and application of these materials presents an acceptable level of fire risk.

-1) The external surface of the building is predominantly brick structure with UPVC fascia boards to the roof line.
+1) The external envelope of the premises is predominantly traditional brick, surmounted by a pitched tiled roof.